Producing a Show

-In line with current New York State rules for the performing arts, we will be using the Excelsior Pass or other vaccination verification methods to ensure that audiences, performers, crews are fully vaccinated.
 We realize that the rules are changing, and may very well change again by September, so *full* details of our health protocols for audience members will be posted online closer to the festival itself.
 If you’re a performer, now is the time to get vaccinated, if you’re not already.
-With the usage of vaccine verification, we can get back up to 100% capacity both indoors and outdoors.
+We do require that all performers are vaccinated, just a Broadway does.

 For your rehearsal process, we request that you follow all New York State and CDC guidelines.
-That means vaccinations, rehearsing outdoors or in a very well-ventilated area, and masking if still unvaccinated.
-We will provide a safety guide upon login at Backstage starting June 8th.
+That means vaccinations, rehearsing outdoors or in a very well-ventilated area, and masking when possible.

 Rights & Legal Stuff